-However, takeaways by definition are often eaten in our cars, by beaches, parks and so on.
-When disposing of plastic straws in a public space or bin they will almost certainly make their way into landfill.
-Once in landfill plastic straws can take up to 200 years to break down and decompose3.
+However, we often eat takeaways, by definition, in our cars, at beaches, parks, and so on.
+When disposing of plastic straws in a public space or bin, they will almost certainly make their way into landfills.
+Once in landfills, plastic straws can take up to 200 years to break down and decompose3.

-Because of their lightweight plastic straws can easily blow out of bins into our parks and seas.
-A simple trick is to ensure they are not left loose in the bin and wrapped in the bags that your burgers came in.
-Of course, if you can recycle them locally even better take them home and place them in your recycling.
+Because of their lightweight plastic, straws can easily blow out of bins into our parks and seas.
+A simple trick is to ensure they are not left loose in the bin and wrapped in your burgers' bags.
+Of course, if you can recycle them locally, even better, take them home and place them in your recycling.

-Straws really are only a small part of the plastic problem.
-To grapple with the size of the problem elsewhere fishing nets account for 46% of all ocean plastic2.
+Straws really are only a tiny part of the plastic problem.
+To grapple with the size of the problem elsewhere, fishing nets account for 46% of all ocean plastic2.
 As a result, you might think that straws are insignificant.

-To an extent, you’d be right, however plastic straws are the 7th most collected waste item on our beaches1.
+To an extent, you’d be correct; however, plastic straws are the 7th most collected waste item on our beaches1.
 Every plastic straw we save from blowing out of our trash or landfills into our Oceans is an improvement on the status quo.
 Arguably keeping them out of landfills in the first place is an even better solution.

-There is an increasing amount of chains and restaurants that are banning plastic straws.
-You can support their efforts by choosing those providers that are making this small yet important step in helping to reduce our single-use plastic waste.
-When eating at a restaurant still serving plastic straws by default, simply expressing a request they make the shift to alternatives can help to encourage wider change.
+There is an increasing number of chains and restaurants banning plastic straws.
+You can support their efforts by choosing those providers that are making this small yet significant step in helping to reduce our single-use plastic waste.
+When eating at a restaurant still serving plastic straws by default, simply expressing a request they shift to alternatives like paper straws or reusable stainless steel straws can help encourage wider change.

-Rather than throwing your plastic straws aways you can also use them for a range of home decorations or turn them into eco-bricks.
+Rather than throwing them away, you can also repurpose plastic straws for a range of home decorations or turn them into eco-bricks.